jmathew1/SuperHack2018/mentor_training.md

 For each part, download and write your code in the the provided skeleton code in this repository under skeleton_code > day_1.

 ### Push Button and LED
 1. Wait for the button to be pressed, then blink the LED repetedly.
 You may like to use the waitForButton() method in your Pushbutton object.
+The button can be found at the back of the robot, to the right of the on/off switch.
+The button to the left of the on/off switch on the left side of the robot is a **reset button.** You can use the reset button if you want to try your code again.
 Note for this part you will need to use the pinMode and digitalWrite functions for the LED to turn it off and on, with the LED pin being 13.

 ### Motor Control